Ask a Question

 Today's ride takes you through hilly terrain to the Antigonea National Park.
 Here lies the city that King Pyrrhus built in 295 BC and named after his wife Antigona, daughter of King Ptolemeus of Egypt.
 Plutarch wrote that the city was built by love but destroyed by hate.

 After a break to view the monuments, you continue for another hour of riding to reach Gjirokaster town and the stables where you leave the horses.
-Transfer c.
-5 mins to the village of Asim Zeneli for a picnic lunch prepared by your last host family.
+Transfer takes five minutes to the village of Asim Zeneli for a picnic lunch prepared by your last host family.
 The afternoon is free for you to visit museums or buy souvenirs.

 Day 8